Utah scores five first-quarter touchdowns on turnovers

 Prior to joining the Pac-12, Whittingham coached a Mountain West Conference MVP in five-straight years from 2004-08: Defensive Players of the Year Scalley (2004) and Weddle (2005 and 2006), Special Teams Player of the Year Sakoda (2006, 2007, 2008), and Offensive Player of the Year Brian Johnson (2008).

 Whittingham began his coaching career in 1985-86 as a graduate assistant at his alma mater, Brigham Young.
-He spent one season as the defensive coordinator at the College of Eastern Utah in 1987, before a six-year stint at Idaho State (1988-93).
+He spent one season as the defensive coordinator at the College of Eastern Utah in 1987, before a six-year stint at Idaho State from 1988-93.

-A linebacker for Brigham Young from 1978-81, Whittingham earned first-team all-WAC and WAC Defensive Player of the Year honors in 1981.
+A linebacker for BYU from 1978-81, Whittingham earned first-team all-WAC and WAC Defensive Player of the Year honors in 1981.
 He played in the first four Holiday Bowls and was named Defensive MVP of the 1981 game.
 In 2008, he was inducted into the Holiday Bowl Hall of Fame.
 After his senior season, Whittingham played in the Hula and Japan Bowls.
-He played professionally with the Denver Broncos (1982 training camp) and the U.S. Football League's (USFL) Denver Gold (1983) and New Orleans Breakers (1984).
-He played on the Los Angeles Rams' replacement squad in 1987.
+He played professionally with the Denver Broncos (1982 training camp) and the U.S. Football League’s (USFL) Denver Gold (1983) and New Orleans Breakers (1984).
+He played on the Los Angeles Rams’ replacement squad in 1987.

-Whittingham graduated from BYU in 1984 and added a master's degree from the school in 1987.
+Whittingham graduated from BYU in 1984 and added a master’s degree from the school in 1987.
 Born Nov.
 21, 1959, he was raised in Provo, Utah.
 He is married to the former Jamie Daniels.
-They have four children: Tyler, Melissa, Alex and Kylie.
-Tyler played for the Utes from 2009-11 and Alex is a sophomore linebacker.
+They have four children: Tyler, Melissa, Alex and Kylie, and one grandchild.
+Tyler played for the Utes from 2009-11 and Alex is a junior linebacker at Utah.